 In the thirty one years I’ve been an educating jeweler, I’ve been asked, “what is in the alloy mix, (metals mixed in to gold for strength and ease of jewelry making,) for white gold and yellow gold?”
 The light bulb just went off in my head that I need to blog about this.

 To digress for a moment, I recently wrote about nickel allergies and white gold.
-And safe white metals for jewelry lovers.
-The nickel allergies post was written for those who want more information about when jewelers use nickel in gold jewelry.
-It really relates to this current post on gold alloys quite a bit.
+I offered safe white metal choices for jewelry lovers.
+The blog post about nickel allergies was written for people who want more information about when jewelers use nickel in gold jewelry.
+This current post on gold alloys is a more technical dive into various alloys used in the karating of gold.

 White Gold With Nickel, The Most Common Mix